DoomTay/videojs-ass/README.md

    as they might not expose the video dimensions to the player.

 ### Adding new tracks
-New subtitle tracks can be loaded like source
+New subtitle tracks can be loaded like so

 ```
 vjs_ass.loadNewSubtitle("subs/subtitles-it.ass","Italiano","it",false)